 The Adjutant General

 After receiving this message no other word was received about Russell.
+When the POWs at Cabanatuan were rescued in January 1945, his mother stated that she had not heard anything about Russell since he became a POW.
 It was only after the war had ended that they learned he had died while a POW in June 1942.
-On November 18, 1945, at St. John’s Lutheran Church in Melrose Park they held a memorial service for him.
+On November 18, 1945, at St. John’s Lutheran Church in Melrose Park, they held a memorial service for him.

 One side note that should be mentioned is that Russell’s two sisters, Rose and Virginia, were both engaged to other members of Company B. Both of their fiancés died while Japanese POWs.